Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: Flight Pricing Simulation

-The utility structure of the agents is the same as described in \Cref{subsec:agents}.
-For the individual disutility each agent $u$ is assigned a truncated Normal distribution $\mathcal{E}_u$ with varying means (draw from a $U[0, 1])$ but the same standard deviation ($0.5$) where the numbers are chosen with respect to the prices from the flight price model.
+The utility structure of the consumers is the same as described in the main body of the paper.
+For the individual disutility, each consumer $u$ is assigned a truncated Normal distribution $\mathcal{E}_u$ with varying means (drawn from $U[0, 1]$) but the same standard deviation ($0.5$) where the numbers are chosen with respect to the prices from the flight price model.